kronosapiens/kronosapiens.github.io/_posts/2015-08-11-permissions-and-chef-pt1.md

 I believe very strongly in building methodically on solid foundations.
 Now that Thena 0.1 was out the door, it was time to stop, breathe, and learn how to properly configure a system.

-By this point, I had a working knowledge of users and permissions in [unix-like systems](https://en.wikipedia.org/wiki/File_system_permissions), having developed applications on machines running both OSX and Ubuntu.
+By this point, I had a working knowledge of users and permissions in [Unix-like systems](https://en.wikipedia.org/wiki/File_system_permissions), having developed applications on machines running both OSX and Ubuntu.
 I knew about root users and general users, file ownership and permissions, and process control.
 What I lacked was a general theory on how to structure ownership and control in the deployment of a web application.
 Given that I was going to be using Chef to manage Thena moving forward, I wanted to create a cookbook (a set of files defining a server setup) that would set things up properly, and which would work in a variety of as-yet-unknown environments.

 ### 2. Goals and Questions